LourensT/ScannedPDFtoEPUB/README.md

-# Scanned PDF to Epub
+# Scanned PDF to Epub with GPT

-The idea is to convert a scanned PDF to an epub, and taking care of formatting using a LLM.
+The idea is to convert a scanned PDF to an epub, and fix formatting using a LLM.

 Project is currently in a stage where I use it for myself.
 The API costs are pretty bad, like a $1 per hundred pages.